Minds On

 Originally, the French allied with First Nations communities north of the St. Lawrence Rivers (the Huron-Wendat, Algonquin, Odawa, and Montagnais) and in Acadia (the Mi’kmaq and Maliseet) to establish Indigenous trading routes focused on beaver pelts.
 This trade ignited new European explorations throughout the Great Lakes.

-First Nations quickly adapted to this new way of living, as the Europeans brought them goods such as metal, pots and pans, beads, and weapons for fur.
-This created competition between First Nations communities, such as the Haudenosaunee and Huron-Wendat, which resulted in violence and war.
+First Nations communities quickly adapted to new ways of living as Europeans introduced goods such as metal, pots and pans, beads, and weapons in exchange for furs.
+This created competition between some First Nations communities, including the Haudenosaunee and the Huron-Wendat, which sometimes resulted in violence and war.

 Press Further Learning to reveal ways to learn more about this.